Two-Sample Test for Stochastic Block Models via Maximum Entry-wise Deviation: A NEW TWO-SAMPLE TEST FOR THE STOCHASTIC BLOCK MODEL

+where $Q_{1-\alpha}$ is the $\alpha$th quantile of the Gumbel distribution with $\mu = -2\log(2\sqrt{\pi})$ and $\beta = 2$.
+In Section \ref{Simulation}, by simulation studies, we investigate the finite sample performance of the proposed test statistic.

-Note that Theorem \ref{Thm:gumbel} demonstrates that $T_n = L_n^2(g_x,g_y) - 2\log(2Kn) + \log\log(2Kn)$ converges to the Gumbel distribution under $H_0$.
-But in general the null distribution converges to the Gumbel distribution slowly.
-This is also showed in simulation studies.
-However, Theorem \ref{Thm:gumbel} shows the $L_n$ is asymptotically pivotal.
-This suggests us to use the bootstrap distribution to approximate the true limit distribution.
-The bootstrap corrected test statistic is calculated as following:
+In general, the null distribution converges to the Gumbel distribution slowly, which is also confirmed in simulation studies.
+Bickel \& Sarkar (2015) considered a bootstrap method for the correction of the distribution of the finite sample, which was also used by Lei (2016) and Hu et al. (2021).
+For our statistic, the bootstrap corrected test statistic is calculated as follows: